MessageFlow-Vercom/azure-dev/Send-Email-Azure-LogicApp-MessageFlow/README.md

 ### 8. Testing

 - On the Logic App designer top toolbar, select "Run" -> "Run with payload".
-- Paste the following sample JSON payload in "Body" field, and then click "Run".
+- Paste the following sample JSON payload in "Body" field, replace “user1@example.com” with the address to which you want to send the test message and then click "Run".

 ```json
 {